o-ran-sc/ric-plt-sdl/docs/user-guide.rst

 * DBAAS_SERVICE_SENTINEL_PORT
 * DBAAS_MASTER_NAME
 * DBAAS_NODE_COUNT
+* DBAAS_CLUSTER_ADDR_LIST

 After DBaaS service is installed, environment variables are exposed to application containers.
 SDL library will automatically use these environment variables.
 If DBaaS service is not used, above environment variables needs to be set manually so that SDL backend can connect to correct database.

+When multiple Database (DB) service is used Nokia SEP deployments can have comma separated list of DB ports, sentinel master group names and DB service
+addresses:

+ DBAAS_CLUSTER_ADDR_LIST=<comma separated list of DB services>
+ DBAAS_MASTER_NAME=<comma separated list of DB sentinel master names>
+ DBAAS_SERVICE_PORT=<comma separated list of DB service ports>
+ DBAAS_SERVICE_SENTINEL_PORT=<comma separated list of Redis Sentinel ports>

+In RIC platform deployments above list type of environment variables will have a single value, because only one Database (DB) service is supported in RIC.

 **Examples**